 While we are not exposed to the same level of human rights risk as industries such as extractives, retail or textile, we see it as our duty to protect and promote the human rights of those involved in, or affected by, our business.

 We have a strong commitment to the UN Universal Declaration of Human Rights and the core standards of the International Labour Organization.
-This is explicitly incorporated in many of our internal policies, such as our Human Rights Policy, our Code of Conduct, and our Diversity & Non-discrimination Statement.
+This is explicitly incorporated in many of our internal policies, such as our Human Rights Policy, our Code of Conduct, and our Statement on Inclusion & Diversity.

 When companies do not meet the standards outlined in our Responsible Investment Policy, we engage with them.
 For example, we've been part of the PRI collaborative engagement on Human rights and the Extractives Industry.